peteanderson80/Up-Down-Captioner/README.md

 ### Requirements: hardware

 By default, the provided training scripts assume that two gpus are available, with indices 0,1.
 Training on two gpus takes around 9 hours.
-Any NVIDIA GPU with 12GB or larger memory is OK.
+Any NVIDIA GPU with 8GB or larger memory should be OK.
 Training scripts and prototxt files will require minor modifications to train on a single gpu (e.g. set `iter_size` to 2).

 ### Installation